uib/ordbok-api/sqlite.md

 The supporting tables should make it easy to locate articles by searching for words in various forms.
-The `lemma`, `form` and `searchtext` tables can be deleted if not useful without loosing information as this information can also be obtained from the `entry.xjtei` data.
+The `lemma`, `form` and `searchtext` tables can be deleted without loosing information, as this information can also be obtained from the `entry.xjtei` data.

 ## Database schema